-Known outages of generation or transmission facilities with a duration of at least six months will be modeled in the base cases based on information obtained from PTOs, generation owners and other entities along with relevant data from the ISO Outage Management System (OMS).
+Table 4.12-2 provides known29 or expected outages of generation or transmission facilities in the planning horizon, which begins January 1, 2018, with a duration of at least six months based on information obtained from PTOs, generation owners and other entities along with relevant data from the ISO Outage Management System (OMS).
+Planned outages applicable to 2019, 2022 and 2027 will be modeled in the corresponding base cases in the current planning cycle.
+Outages applicable to non-study years will be modeled in future planning cycles as shown.